Lynchburg City Council meeting called for school board appointments

 In addition to the school board appointments, council will be briefed on several items pushed from its May 24 work session, which include several conditional use permits and the Community Development Block Grant fiscal year 2023 action plan.

-The meeting will be held in Council Chambers in City Hall at 900 Church Street.
+The meeting will be held in Council Chambers in City Hall at 900 Church St.

 The city also announced in a news release this week the cancellation of council’s regularly scheduled June 14 meetings.